 Mastery standards describe those standards that ask students to be able to perform mathematical calculations accurately, efficiently, and flexibly.
-For standards related to knowing single-digit facts from memory, this typically involves generating a response within 3-5 seconds.
-For fourth grade this standard would be:
+For standards related to knowing single-digit facts from memory, this typically involves generating a response within three to five seconds.
+For fourth grade this standard is:

-4.NBT.B.4 Fluently use the standard algorithm for multi-digit whole number addition and subtraction.
+• 4.NBT.B.4 Fluently use the standard algorithm for multi-digit whole-number addition and subtraction.